rustymotors/server/docs/technical/domains.md

 * Account INBOUND (isUserValid)

 ### Shard
+The shard service responds to a GET call and requests a list of online lobby servers (shards) from the Lobby service.

 Has the following service relationships:

+* Lobby OUTBOUND
 * Lobby INBOUND (shardList)

 ## Network

+The Network service handles all inbound and outbound non-HTTP TCP traffic between the server and clients.
+It has the following subdomains:

 * Socket Receive
 * Socket Send